 Learn how to choose the best factoring strategy when factoring polynomials.
-The following is just a guideline so you know how to approach the problem without wasting too much using the wrong approach.
+The following is just a guideline so you know how to approach the problem without wasting too much time using the wrong approach.

 Are there any common factors?
 If so factor out the greatest common factor (GCF)